jonathan-dale/k8s/README.md

-> Updated and tested as of Dec 20, 2020
+> - Updated and tested as of Dec 20, 2020
+> - Current versions:

-> kuebctl, kubeadm, and kubelet current version 1.19.00-xx
+> - kuebctl, kubeadm, and kubelet current version 1.19.00-xx
 # K8's cluster installation, backups, and notes

 ######